 Rather than pay for a live TV service like this, thousands of cord cutters choose toand watch over-the-air TV for free.
 Aside from the cost savings, antennas have the added advantage of picking up every available local, including public broadcast stations.

 Many services offer on-demand shows from the big four majors, often with a day or two delay, even if the live network affiliate isn't available.
 But that doesn't help much if you want to watch the local news or live sports, such as football.
 (Many local stations throughout the country also offer apps on Roku and other devices that deliver live or tape-delayed on-demand versions of just the local news, too.)

 Furthermore, many ABC, NBC and Fox shows also hit Hulu's standard, cheaper service (in addition to the Hulu with Live TV service discussed here) soon after they air.
 And of course, you could always get a cut-rate cable TV package, which typically includes all local channels in your area.

 also offers the live local feed for CBS in select markets for $6 per month, no cable service required.
 The other big networks also have apps that offer live local channels, but typically you have to sign in to them using a cable/satellite provider username and password.

-As more and more TV viewing takes place over the Internet, live TV streaming of local channels will become increasingly important to people looking for an alternative to cable or satellite.
+As more and more TV viewing takes place over the internet, live TV streaming of local channels will become increasingly important to people looking for an alternative to cable or satellite.
 If it hasn't arrived in your town yet on the service of your choice, you might not have long to wait.

-: These are the best antennas for getting free, over-the-air TV.
+: Get free, over-the-air TV.